ncor/atomic-di/README.md

 ## Providers

-The library provides functions that create providers with behavior typical of singletons, transients, and scopeds.
+A provider is a factory of instances with additional functionality.
+The library provides functions that create providers with behavior typical of singletons, transients, and scopes.

 ### Transient